 While requirements for government-purchased IoT devices are basic (i.e., they reflect commonsense practices such as “Don’t sell things with known security flaws”), the legislation could provide organizations selling those devices with an important baseline.
 For those purchasing devices, it would start to define procurement expectations.
 Synopsys has a free, interactive procurement document that organizations can use today to begin securing their cyber supply chain.

 For cyber supply chain testing, Synopsys provides a variety of tools.
-Static Analysis Security Testing (SAST) checks source code for common weakness enumerations (CWEs).
-Additionally, Software Composition Analysis (SCA) checks source code and binaries for common vulnerabilities and exposures (CVEs) in third-party code.
+Coverity static application security testing (SAST) checks source code for common weakness enumerations (CWEs).
+Additionally, Black Duck software composition analysis (SCA) checks source code and binaries for common vulnerabilities and exposures (CVEs) in third-party code.

 The proposed legislation also directs the Department of Homeland Security’s National Protection and Programs Directorate to provide coordinated vulnerability disclosure guidelines for contractors.
 Responsibly disclosing vulnerabilities to vendors is a concern, as many do not get disclosed to the public.
 Providing a means by which the industry can also see how many vulnerabilities there are, and of what type would benefit all.